 Be clear about your goals and stay positive

 Your goal should be clear to your kids: You want to support them and keep them safe from potential harm because you love them and care for their well-being.
 This is why you are countering misconceptions and giving them the right tools.
-These are tools like accurate information, the freedom to weigh their options and helping them foresee consequences.
+These are tools like accurate information, the freedom to weigh their options, and helping them foresee consequences.
 Let them know that just because it’s legal, it doesn’t mean that it’s safe.
 They might just be forgetting that alcohol and cigarettes are legal too, and that just like cannabis, using (and abusing) has negative consequences.
 Be patient when talking to them.
-Trust that your kids will be smart and that they will make the right decision.
+Trust that your kids will be smart enough to make the right decision.

 Model good behavior

 Children pattern their behavior by observing your actions.
 Show them positive ways of handling stress or healthy ways of recreation.
 If you drink or smoke pot, expect that your kids will you call you out on this.
 Maybe it’s time for you to re-evaluate the reasons why you drink or smoke.
 This can also be an opportunity to share what you have learned.
 Be open, honest and objective.
 Always communicate that you care for their health and well-being.